Program OverviewPrinter Friendly

 |OAGN-125||Office Procedures and Communications|

-- Learning from Office Administration – General faculty members who have business world experience and up-to-date knowledge of current trends, business practices and related technology requirements will expand your skills portfolio.
+- Office Administration – General faculty members have business world experience and up-to-date knowledge of current trends, business practices and related technology requirements.

-- Small class environments with opportunities to connect with experienced, knowledgeable faculty will foster inclusiveness.
+- Small class environments connect you with experienced, knowledgeable and approachable faculty, which fosters inclusiveness.

-- You will further your career opportunities by earning a diploma that reflects high standards of learning.
+- You further your career opportunities by earning a diploma that reflects high standards of learning.